elegoupil/graveler/README.md

 ![](man/figures/blank_mod.png)

-You place your UI and server code in the `mod` file, that reflect away repeatable data manipulation or plotting functions created through your {fusen} notebook.
+You place your UI and server code in the `mod_` file, that reflect away repeatable data manipulation or plotting functions created through your {fusen} notebook.

 In general, this helps keep your module code short and tidy, and allows you to put documentation for your functions just like a package.

 #### Connection between modules and dashboard

 `level_up` might create your module, but you still need to tell your dashboard to include and run this module.
-To do so, there are three lines at the bottom you copy and paste into their appropriate files: body.R, app_server.R, and sidebar.R (uncommentted, of course).
+To do so, there are three lines at the bottom you copy and paste into their appropriate files: `body.R`, `app_server.R`, and `sidebar.R` (un commented, of course).

-The body and sidebar lines need to be separated with commas if you have multiple modules, but the app_server will be individual lines like so:
+The body and sidebar lines need to be separated with commas if you have multiple modules, but the `app_server` will be individual lines like so:

 ![](man/figures/mod_copy.png)